-As shown in Table 7.26 below, the koala was not recorded during field surveys within the impact site or proposed offset areas.
-There are very few records in the region, all either beyond 20 km or historical records no longer connected via habitat corridors.
+As shown in Table 7.26 below, a single pair of adult and joey koalas were recorded during field surveys within property F3.
+There are very few other records in the region, all either beyond 20 km or historical records no longer connected via habitat corridors.
 Impacted habitat and potential offset habitat has been delineated into two types, climate refugia, as well as breeding, foraging and dispersal habitat.
 These habitat types were confirmed from each of the offset properties, with potential offset habitat areas commensurate with impacted habitat types.

-Attribute Justification or Type Offset Property R1 R2 F1 F2 F3 Presence (record) Known record, including desktop records No No No No No Contiguous with record(s) Mapped corridors or contiguous habitat with species records No No No No No Habitat Habitat not delineated -rapid and baseline field survey, in conjunction with desk based extrapolation of state habitat mapping layers only.
+Attribute Justification or Type Offset Property R1 R2 F1 F2 F3 Presence (record) Known record, including desktop records No No No No Yes Contiguous with record(s) Mapped corridors or contiguous habitat with species records No No No No No Habitat Habitat not delineated -rapid and baseline field survey, in conjunction with desk based extrapolation of state habitat mapping layers only.
 53.3 ha 2,175.4 ha N/A N/a N/a